Want to avoid spam registrations and bot attacks using CAPTCHA on your WordPress site? You’re in the right place.

 Since User Registration already comes with an in-built login form, you don’t have to create another one from scratch.

-Simply navigate to User Registration >> Settings and open the Login Options under the General tab.
+Next, go to User Registration >> Settings and open the Login Options under the General tab.

 Wrapping Up